 Originally, Netscape named its new language Mocha but quickly changed it to JavaScript.
 In 1996, Microsoft decided to compete with Netscape by using JavaScript inside its new Internet Explorer 3.

-While there are many pros and cons of using JavaScript, it has become one of the most popular languages today due to its help in streamlining the development process.
+While there are many pros and cons of using JavaScript, it has become one of the most used coding languages today due to its help in streamlining the development process.
 Programmers can find various options for frameworks (like jQuery) that improve how they create animations and graphics and how they connect data models.

 Python